 - Do not evaluate the situation.

-Specifically, try to ‘look in’ on your thoughts and feelings without reworking the narrative of the situation (e.g., “But he placed the wrong order” or “I’m trying my best without the support”).
+Specifically, try to look in on your thoughts and feelings without reworking the narrative of the situation (e.g., “But he placed the wrong order” or “I’m trying my best without support”).
 By adopting a meta-stance (Hülsheger et al., 2012), you can observe the situation without reacting to it.

 The above technique is also useful during periods of stress or panic, especially when a deadline is looming.
 Try to step away from yourself mentally and observe your feelings and thoughts.

-The intention is to not react to the anxiety but to recognize it, acknowledge it, and to disengage from it.
+The intention is not to react to the anxiety but to recognize it, acknowledge it, and disengage from it.
 Try to avoid forming a cognitive narrative where you judge your feelings and behavior.

-Up to this point, both tips have been focused inwards by examining your thoughts and feelings.
-However, these techniques can also be focused outwards.
+Up to this point, both tips have been focused inward by examining your thoughts and feelings.
+However, these techniques can also be focused outward.

 For example, when talking to a client or a colleague, try to listen to what they are saying in its entirety before beginning to formulate a response.
-Try to adopt the same meta-stance that you would have taken towards yourself and adjust it towards them.
-This might help you to respond to their messages in a non-reactive manner.
+Try to adopt the same meta-stance that you would have taken toward yourself and adjust it toward them.
+This might help you to respond to their messages in a nonreactive manner.

 Continue to practice mindfulness exercises at your desk at various points during the day.

 - Before beginning your workday, perform a one-minute mindfulness task at your desk.
-Set your cellphone timer to 1 minute, and spend that minute with your eyes closed, practicing a few mindfulness techniques, like breathing mindfully or reflecting on your thoughts.
+Set a timer for 60 seconds, and spend that minute with your eyes closed, practicing a few mindfulness techniques such as breathing mindfully or reflecting on your thoughts.

 - At various points during the day, you can implement a three-minute breathing exercise.
-Again, at your desk, set your cellphone timer to three minutes and practice deep exhalation and inhalation exercises.
+Set a timer for three minutes and practice deep exhalation and inhalation exercises.

-- Other useful exercises include mindful walking, mindful eating, and a body scan (all of these exercises were described previously).
+- Other useful exercises include mindful walking, mindful eating, and a body scan.

-Ultimately, both tips 1 and 2 relate to awareness of your thoughts and feelings without judgment.
+Ultimately, tips 1 and 2 relate to awareness of your thoughts and feelings without judgment.

-Awareness is not the same as stoicism – the intention is not to repress your feelings.
-You will experience feelings – in fact, you are human, and you must feel – but try to avoid the feedback loop that normally further encourages negative thinking.
+Awareness is not the same as stoicism; the intention is not to repress your feelings.
+You will experience feelings.
+You are human and you must feel, but try to avoid the feedback loop that normally further encourages negative thinking.

-Compared to a control group and place group, there is some preliminary evidence that introducing a three-minute breathing exercise before a stand-up meeting (which is a typical daily meeting at the beginning of the day for most technology companies) results in better decision-making, more productive meetings, better listening, good interactions, and more appropriate emotional responses (den Heijer, Koole, & Stettina, 2017).
+There is some preliminary evidence that introducing a three-minute breathing exercise before a stand-up meeting results in better decision making, more productive meetings, better listening, good interactions, and more appropriate emotional responses (den Heijer, Koole, & Stettina, 2017).